HheCcc/cse15L-Lab1-report/index.md

 [user@sahara ~]$ cat
 ```
 * The working directory is home
-* cat used to print the contents of files given by the paths
+* 'cat' used to print the contents of files given by the paths
 * It's an error.
-I didn't give a path after the command cat
+I didn't give a path after the command 'cat'
 2. An example of using the command with a path to a directory as an argument.
 ```
 [user@sahara ~]$ cat lecture1
 cat: lecture1: Is a directory
 ```
 * The working directory is home
-* cat used to print the contents of files given by the paths
+* 'cat' used to print the contents of files given by the paths
 * It's an error, lecture1 is a direcotry, can't be printed.
 3. An example of using the command with a path to a file as an argument.
 ```